 I love seeing him light up every time he reads his word cards, every time he reads a story by himself, and every time he gets to place his lesson sticker on his chart.

-This curriculum is so thorough and we are loving everything about it.
+This curriculum is so thorough, and we love everything about it.
 Bells has been joining us for most of it and I can already tell she’s learning a lot too.

 You can find some of our favorite books by clicking here.